franciscoxavier04/pm-BIM/docs/release-notes/15-2-0/README.md

 ### Create a new folder directly when using file storages integrations

-Users can now create a folder structure directly while selecting the destination folder for file uploads, enhancing the integration with both Nextcloud and OneDrive/SharePoint.
+Users can now create a folder structure directly while selecting the destination folder for file uploads, enhancing the integration with both **Nextcloud** and **OneDrive/SharePoint**.
 This improvement simplifies the process by allowing users to organize their files during the upload, without the need to separately create folders in the file storage, thus streamlining workflows and improving overall efficiency.

 ![Create a new folder when uploading a file to a file storage](openproject-file-storage-new-folder.png)